cloudposse/github-authorized-keys/README.md

 ## Quick Start

-You can specify params  as environment variables.
-If using `docker`, we recommend writing the environment variables to an environment file and then using the `--env-file` argument to pass them into your container.
+We recommend that you specify all parameters as environment variables.
+If using `docker`, pass the [environment file](contrib/env) to the container using the `--env-file` argument.
 Remember to expose the REST API so you can retrieve user's public keys.
 Only public keys belonging to users found in the GitHub team will be returned.

-For example, `/etc/github-authorized-keys`, might look like this:
+For example, [`/etc/github-authorized-keys`](contrib/env), might look like this:

 ```
 GITHUB_API_TOKEN={token}